elijahchen/electron_todo/README.md

 - The user will be greeted with a window, this will be the main window
 - There will be three menu options under file, "New Todo, Clear Todo, Quit"
 - "New Todo" Will fire up another window that will contain an input field and a submittal button
-- "Clear Todos" Will clear the <ul> of the added todos
+- "Clear Todos" Will clear the list of the added todos
 - "Quit" Will terminate the application